-Christmas tree snow spray in a can is designed for dusting the branches of your tree with faux snow, but it's actually a very versatile product.
-During the holiday season, use artificial snow spray for decorating and other festive projects all around the house.
-With a few easy ideas, you can transform your home into a winter wonderland and create all kinds of fun ornaments, centerpieces and festive displays.
+Christmas tree snow spray in a can is designed for dusting the branches of your tree with faux snow, but it's a very versatile product.
+During the holiday season, use artificial snow spray for decorating and other festive projects.
+With a few easy ideas, you can transform your home into a DIY Christmas winter wonderland and create all kinds of fun ornaments, centerpieces and snow spray art.

 Video of the Day

-Artificial snow spray is most often used to add a snowy effect to Christmas trees, whether real or fake, and other festive greenery, such as wreaths and garlands.
-Start with these fake snow decoration ideas for a classic way to add a touch of faux snow inside the home.
+Artificial snow spray is most often used to add a snowy effect to Christmas trees, real or fake, and other festive greenery, such as Christmas wreaths and garlands.
+Start with these easy Christmas fake snow decoration ideas for a classic way to add a touch of faux snow to your Christmas decor.

 You can apply just a light spritz from above to mimic a gentle snowfall over the pine needles or spray it all over for a frozen white wonderland effect.
 These basic decorating projects will also help you get a feel for decorating with fake snow spray for a Christmas tree and help you to learn how much to apply to get the desired results.

 Natural elements from the outdoors that we associate with winter, such as pine cones, bare twigs, holly and mistletoe, look extra festive with a touch of snow.
 These items can be real, gathered from outside or fake versions purchased from a craft store.
-Also look through your old holiday decorations for items that could be revitalized with spray snow.
-Places these items on some old paper and spritz them with Christmas tree snow spray in the same way you would a tree or wreath.
+Also, look through your old holiday decorations for items that could be revitalized with spray snow flocking.
+Place these items on old paper and spritz them with Christmas tree snow spray in the same way you would a tree or wreath.
 Start with a light coat and add additional coats to work up to your desired amount of snow.

 Don't use faux snow spray on any surfaces that will come in contact with food or near any real candles that you intend to light.